 Dr. Nicholas Farrelly

-Nicholas Farrelly is a Research Fellow in the School of International, Political and Strategic Studies.
+Nicholas Farrelly is a Research Fellow in the School of Asia Pacific Affairs.
 Nicholas’ research stretches across the Southeast Asian region and focuses on relationships between government control, spatial organisation and political conflict.
 He has examined these themes in northern Burma, northeast India and southwest China.
 While studying these borderland areas he has continued to research, write and lecture about Thailand, a country at the heart of some of his oldest academic interests.
 In 2006 Nicholas co-founded a website on mainland Southeast Asia called New Mandala.
 It offers regular analysis of social and political issues in Thailand and Burma, and the other countries of the region.
 His research is taking on an increasingly comparative flavour as he develops field sites outside the parts of mainland Southeast Asia that he knows best.
 In his current position he convenes the new undergraduate program in the study of peace, conflict and war.
 Dr. Farrelly also provides commentary for the Australian and international media, particularly at times of acute public interest in Southeast Asia and its conflicts.

 Research Interests: Southeast Asian politics, comparative Asian policing, Burmese military affairs, Thai society, ceasefires and security in northern Burma, Tai ethno-politics, northeast India, blogging.